-In our page on ‘Harmony’ in the 'Balance' section, we see the two apparently contrasting views of materialism and spirituality.
-In practice these are not a dichotomy of alternatives, but they need to be combined to achieve spiritually inspired objectives and projects.
+In our page on 'The Task'. we look at the apparent dichotomy been 'Inspired Intuition' and 'Material Reality'.
+In practice these are not two alternatives, but need to be combined in order to achieve intuitively inspired objectives and projects.

 The question is how to achieve this ? – In 'Problems' in the 'Create' section we explore some of the difficulties that might be experienced - the human side of these problems can be summarised as follows: